Wesleyan-Media-Project/google_ads_archive/README.md

 Our earlier iteration of the scripts would import all currency columns.
 We encountered two problems in this regard:

 1. Some of the currency columns do not have an expected data type.
 For instance, in the `advertiser_spend` source table, there were issues with the Indian Rupee and Hungarian Forint columns.
+We had to use `SAFE_CAST(xxxx as STRING)` to import them as strings instead.
 2. Changes in schema.
 Google may add new columns for currencies of countries that were added to the archive.
 This happened with New Zealand dollars and Brazilian Real.
 To avoid these problems, our script hard-coded the list of columns.
 If you choose to use `select * ...` statement to import multiple currency columns, you need to pay attention to the possible changes.
+Fortunately, the email notifications are very prompt and you will be aware of the problem within minutes after it happened.

 ### Issue 2: changes of advertiser IDs